Johnny Egan (basketball): Coaching career

 In January 1972, Rockets coach Tex Winter named Egan an assistant coach, and he continued as a player-coach for the remainder of the season.
 He retired as a player after the season, and was promoted to become head coach, succeeding Winter on January 21, 1973.
 At one point, he was the youngest and shortest coach in the NBA.
 During his 3 1/2 years as head coach, the Rockets were 129–152, with one playoff appearance in 1975, when they defeated the New York Knicks in the first round to earn the franchise's first playoff series win.
 He was fired and replaced by Tom Nissalke on April 20, 1976, after the team failed to qualify for the postseason with a 40–42 record.

 Personal life

 Egan married Joan (née Grimaldi), his high school sweetheart.
-They had two children and five grandchildren.
+They had two children (Kimberly and John Egan Jr.), and five grandchildren (Alexandra Egan Gonzalez, Briana Egan Gonzalez, Nicolas Egan Gonzalez, John "Jet" Egan III, Elizabeth Egan).
 Joan died in 1998 from ovarian cancer.

 After his basketball career, Egan remained in Houston, where he founded and operated an insurance business.
 He continued to live in Houston in his later life.
-After suffering a head injury in a fall in May 2022, he died on July 21, 2022, at age 83.
+After suffering a head injury in a fall in his home in May 2022, he died on July 21, 2022, at age 83.